open-nata/XdroidResults/index.md

 ## Xdroid

+### Float window and notifications
 Xdroid provides a convenient float window to start/stop the test process and users can access the window at everywhere on the device screen.
-What's more, Xdroid implements a plain UI to configure the behavior of Xdroid and review test reports.

-### Float window
+What's more, Xdroid makes toasts with information and plays a ring tone to inform users to offer help.
 ![](images/floatwindow.png)

 ### Main function UI
+Xdroid implements a plain UI to configure the behavior of Xdroid and review test reports.
 ![](images/main.png)

 ## Experiment setup